smeckledorfed/Recipes-Master-List/README.md

 - If a website doesn't seem to have a particular focus on anything, it will be in the *Miscellaneous* section.
 - When it comes to which category a website is placed in, I usually go by how the About section identifies it.
 - Brands have been **bolded**.
-- Please alert me if there are any dead links or a website is miscategorized!
-I will try to update as soon as I can.

 ## Budget
 |     |     |     |     |     |